stephen-fox/packer-breadcrumbs/README.md

 writing, the logic will attempt to find a file by its basename (e.g., `{{ .HTTPIP }}:{{ .HTTPPort}}/ks.ks` would be `ks.ks`).
 The plugin will search the directory containing the packer template for the file.

+## Building from source
+You can use `go build cmd/packer-breadcrumbs/main.go`, or you can use the included bash scripts (note: theses scripts expect an environment variable named `VERSION` to be set):

+- `build.sh` - A simple wrapper around 'go build'
+- `buildall.sh` - Build the plugin for all supported OSes